David-Worboys/QTPYGUI/README.md

 mean it is bad ot not relevant.

 ### Notes
+1. Development of QTPYGUI started privately in 2020, moving to a public release in 2024.
-1. This is a very early release of QTPYGUI, and although it is used in production applications, there are bound to be bugs - certainly Dateedit and Treeview need much more work as they are infrequently used, and the feature set of other GUI components needs to be widened.
+   - This version is an early public release and doco and code streamlining is onging.

+   - Although QTPYGUI is used in production applications, there are bound to be bugs, certainly Dateedit and Treeview need much more work as they are infrequently used.

+   - The feature set of other GUI components needs to be widened.
 Missing also is theming and this will be required for a larger audience.

 2. **HELP IS WANTED AND I WELCOME ALL CONTRIBUTIONS!**

     - Please reach out to me via Discussions (https://github.com/David-Worboys/QTPYGUI/discussions) if you want to help or have ideas on improvements

-    - Bugs can be logged https://github.com/David-Worboys/QTPYGUI/issues
+    - Bugs can be logged at https://github.com/David-Worboys/QTPYGUI/issues

 3. QTPYGUI will always remain opensource, unlike some other similar frameworks that used "bait and switch" tactics